dyno-might/dyno-might.github.io/_posts/2021-08-26-culture-war-island-hopping.md

 The second is that maybe "nature finds a way".
 My assumption is that culture war is intractable because it focuses on controversial questions that are beyond the reach of evidence.
 The other possibility is that culture war is intractable because... we just love intractable arguments.
 Maybe it's human nature to see what's in the news and then line up for trench warfare.
 The human drive towards tribalism and group cohesion certainly seems stronger than the drive towards cold-blooded analysis.

-This second counterargument worries me a lot.
+This second counterargument worries me.
 One response is that, sure, maybe most people won't do this, but *you* can, and if it's a good idea you'll help on the margin.

 But is it a good idea?
 If everyone focused on the effects of interventions, would we get people across the political spectrum high-fiving in the streets and cheering the benefits of fixing [particulate levels in subways](/air/#particles-while-commuting)?
 Or would we get "You don't want the Fed to do inflation targeting---What are you, *a fascist?*"